borkdude/blog/posts/using-clojure-spec-alpha-with-babashka.md

 When introducing protocols, I hadn't thought of revisiting running clojure.spec.alpha from source again.
 For some reason this only occurred to me in the past few days.
-I discovered that the incompatibilities were minimal.
-Here are some things I found and what I did in a fork to solve the compatibility with
+I discovered that the remaining incompatibilities were minimal.
+Here are some things I found and what I did in a fork to solve the compatibility with babashka:
-babashka:

 - Spec uses `clojure.lang.Compiler/demunge` to turn function names into symbols for displaying information about them.
 This functionality is also provided by